-Buyers often encounter a whirlwind of new words and acronyms when they begin the home buying process, from ARM to PITI, and a Home Buyer’s Dictionary can come in handy for ensuring that the home buying process is perfectly understood.
+Buyers often encounter a whirlwind of new words and acronyms when they begin the home buying process and a Home Buyer’s Dictionary can come in handy for ensuring that the home buying process is perfectly understood.

 Knowing the terminology is key to understanding the process, and assists you in your research for the perfect home, and this Home Buyer’s Dictionary is the first step to understanding the lingo.